-- 1. Market regulation, handled by TINE SA on behalf of all dairy farmers - 2.
-The price equalisation scheme that balances out differences in use of location of dairy farmers.
+- 1. Market regulation, handled by TINE SA on behalf of all dairy farmers in the country. - 2.
+The price equalisation scheme that balances out differences in use of milk and geographical location of dairy farmers.

 The outstanding balances in this Note cover the following schemes: